dennyshow/milestone-project4/README.md

 ### Content
-The images and history used was retrieved from Google The logos was generated via icon8
-The data was retrived from my sqlite3
+The images and history used was retrieved from Google The data was retrived from my sqlite3 for Cloud 9 AWS The data was retrived from my postgresql for heroku

 ### Acknowledgements